kolkhis/tech-notes/containers_kubernetes/podman.md

 * `OPTIONS`: Options for the mount.
     * This is a comma-separated list of options (see below)

-* If no `SOURCE-VOLUME` or `HOST-DIR` is given, Podman creates an anonymous named volume with a random name.
-This volume is removed when the container is removed using `--rm` or `podman rm --volumes`
+---

 * Mount multiple volumes into a container by adding more `-v` options.
+* If no local storage is given, Podman creates an [anonymous volume](#named-container-volumes-and-anonymous-volumes) with a random name.

+---

  Create a bind mount.
 If -v /HOST-DIR:/CONTAINER-DIR is specified, Podman bind mounts /HOST-DIR from the host into /CONTAINER-DIR in the Podman container.